-- Check fuel level.
+- 1. Check fuel level.

-Add as required.
+- Add as required.

-- Check oil level in hydraulic reservoir.
+- 2. Check oil level in hydraulic reservoir.

-Add as required.
+- Add as required.

 - 3. Inspect conveyor belt lacing for wear.

-- 4. Check the conveyor belt tension daily while breaking-in the conveyor.Refer to Section 4.3.1
+- 4. Check the conveyor belt tension daily while breaking-in the conveyor.

+- Refer to Section 4.3.1

-- 5. Check the conveyor belt tracking frequently during the first 10 hours of operation until it seats itself.
+- 5. Check the conveyor belt alignment frequently during the first 10 hours of operation until it seats itself.
 Refer to Section 4.3.3

 - 6. Inspect all rollers and bearings for play and wear.

 - Replace if necessary.

-Fig 62 - Hydraulic oil reservoir and fuel tank
+Fig 61 - Hydraulic oil reservoir and fuel tank

-Fig 63 - Alligator® Lacing
+Fig 62 - Alligator® Lacing

-Fig 64 - Hopper roller bearings
+Fig 63 - Hopper roller bearings